 Depth pertains to how near or far you want the camera to be in the cockpit.
 Think of it as sitting back or leaning forward when you are driving.
-This sort of acts like a field of view slider, but not really as it just zooms the camera in or out instead of increasing the field of view itself.
+This sort of acts like a field-of-view slider, but not really as it just zooms the camera in or out instead of increasing the field-of-view itself.

 The values that this setting has are the same as the Height setting, with -5 bringing you nearest to the windshield while 5 brings you farthest from the windshield.

-For this setting, I would recommend going -5 as it eliminates some of the visual clutter of the cockpit view and brings the camera closer for something that sort of resembles a dashboard camera.
+For this setting, I would recommend going -5 as it eliminates some of the visual clutter of the cockpit view and brings the camera closer to something that sort of resembles a dashboard camera.

 Orientation pertains to where you want your camera to be positioned.
 In the case of the cockpit view camera, it is either Default which is a first-person type of view, or a setting called Offset which places the camera in the middle of the cockpit and also gives you a wider view of the interior.

 I would leave this to the Default setting since I find the Offset setting a bit too jarring but if you want to try the Offset setting, Gran Turismo 7 actually recommends that you put your wheel setup directly in front of where the wheel is situated in the view.

 A rather curious setting, Wobbling pertains to how you want the camera to move in regards to what is happening on the track.
 There are 2 types of Wobbling settings available.